 Diet is the best way of increasing your EPA & DHA intake.
 Since it appears readily in commonly-available products, it is simply a matter of incorporating these into your diet.

 There are many plant-based sources of Omega-3s, but these mostly provide ALAs, or Alpha-Linolenic Acids, that must be converted over to EPA & DHA in the body.
 That conversion (only about 5%) does not provide equivalent amounts.
 To meet one's EPA & DHA minimum, it is best to stick to pure EPA & DHA in one's diet.

 |Brussels Sprouts (1 cup)||0.2g|

 Others, such as flax seed, tofu, walnuts & tuna are not recommended as valid sources of EPA & DHA due to environmental contaminants or having a high Omega-6 to Omega-3 ratio.

 Another option is to go straight for the EPA & DHA found in concentrated fish oil supplements.
 Be wary of this, as the supplement market is saturated with low quality or low-content fish oils.
 Most fish oils contain only 300mg of fish oil, so you would need 6 capsules to fill your daily requirement!

-Our Cold Water Fish Oil is sourced from cold water fish, that have a higher fat content, is distilled to remove impurities, and each capsule contains 1200mg of EPA & DHA!
+Our Omega 3 Fish Oil is sourced from cold water fish, that have a higher fat content, is distilled to remove impurities, and each capsule contains 1200mg of EPA & DHA!

 By knowing what EPA & DHA is, you too can get your health under control and ensure you meet your daily health requirements of EPA & DHA.